BUY THE BOOK

-By the 1850s, the uniquely American problem of slavery dissolved differences as transcendentalists turned ever more exclusively to abolition.
-Along with their early inheritance from European Romanticism, America’s transcendentalists abandoned their interest in general humanitarian reform.
-By war's end, transcendentalism had become identified exclusively with Emersonian self-reliance, congruent with the national ethos of political liberalism and market capitalism.
+By the 1850s, transcendentalists turned ever more exclusively to abolition, and by war's end transcendentalism had become identified exclusively with Emersonian self-reliance, congruent with the national ethos of political liberalism and market capitalism.

 National Books Critics Circle Awards - Nominee, National Book Critics Circle Awards - Nominee, National Book Critics Circle Award - Nominee